fkoolhoven/fkoolhoven/README.md

 - :unlock: Cpp-modules: Getting a strong understanding of C++ and object-oriented programming

-- 🐚 Minishell: Creating a simple version of the Bash shell (group project with [Jagna Hendriks](https://github.com/jshendriks))
+- :sunny: Mini-RT: Graphics project, writing a raytracer in C from scratch (group project with [Cris van Schijndel](https://github.com/cristje21))